 The pub is of a Victorian persuasion and therefore contains all the usual furnishings of such boozers; A coveted snug sits to the front of the main bar, wooden partitions segment the bar and a well-carved structure of woodworkings make up the back of the bar.
 The lighting is increased beyond the standard of contemporary Victorian houses by the cream-coloured ceiling and walls.
 The embossed wallpaper further fits out the aged feel to the pub, while neon signage takes you from the 1860s to the 1960s.

-Aside from the main bar there are plenty of other nooks, crannies and even the odd parlour situated throughout.
+Aside from the main bar, there are plenty of other nooks, crannies and even the odd parlour situated throughout.
 The pub fits our idea of what constitutes a great Dublin boozer.
-The pint was great (aside from the usual inflated D2 price) and we noted that they quality team was in looking after the lines when we were in.
+The pint was great (aside from the usual inflated D2 price) and we noted that the quality team was in, looking after the lines when we were in.

-As its recent award would suggest, this is a big hitter amongst the cities boozers.
+As its recent award would suggest, this is a big hitter amongst the city’s boozers.
 We’d tend to agree.